playcanvas/developer.playcanvas.com/content/user-manual/packs/entities/components/skybox.md

 skip: true
 ---

 The 'skybox' component enables a skybox in the scene.
-A skybox surrounds the game world and determines what any camera will see at the ‘edge of the world’ when no objects are in view.
+A skybox surrounds the game world and determines what any camera will see at the 'edge of the world' when no objects are in view.

 ![Component Interface](/images/platform/component_skybox.png)